dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 let randomFn() =  r.Next()  //correct
 let randomFn   =  fun () -> r.Next()  //correct
 ```
-See the series "thinking functionally" for more discussion of parameterless functions.

 ### Tips for troubleshooting "not enough information" errors
 The F# compiler is currently a one-pass left-to-right compiler, and so type information later in the program is unavailable to the compiler if it hasn't been parsed yet.